Oracle CFO: no acquisitions needed to compete in cloud

 But his company is now rushing to promote its own offerings in the rapidly growing area and has also acquired several firms selling Internet-based software as its corporate customers embraced younger cloud rivals including Salesforce, Amazon.com and Google Inc.

-Oracle’s strategy is to offer its customers complete cloud-computing packages, including operating systems, databases and software, as well as the hardware infrastructure needed to run them.
+Oracle’s strategy is to offer its customers complete cloud-computing packages, including operating systems, databases and software, and the hardware infrastructure needed to run them.

-While high-end computers are key to Ellison’s vision, Oracle has been struggling to turn around its hardware division since it acquired that business with its 2010 purchase of troubled Sun Microsystems for $5.6 billion.

-Sales have fallen every quarter since Ellison bought Sun, frequently by a larger margin than the company has forecast.

-While Oracle is focusing its proprietary hardware efforts for now on cutting-edge customers, Ellison said he will eventually market his proprietary machines more widely.

-“We’re not just going after the high-end of the computer market.
-We’re going after the entire computer market, including rooms full of x86s,” he said.

-Oracle unveiled a raft of new cloud-oriented products at its annual users conference this week in San Francisco.
-They included an updated version of its top-selling corporate database along with computers.
+Santa Clara, California-based Oracle unveiled new cloud products at Oracle’s annual users conference this week in San Francisco.
+They included an updated version of its top-selling corporate database along with high-end computers designed for the cloud.

+Oracle estimates some 50,000 corporate executives and technology workers attended the conference.